The Quiz Lover’s Guide to Understanding Countries, Capitals, and Continents

 4. Why do I forget capitals so quickly?

 You may be memorizing them without context.
-Try connecting each capital to its country, continent, region, nearby countries, or a simple visual clue.
-Repeating the same missed answers over several days also helps.
+Connect each capital to its country, continent, region, nearby countries, or a simple visual clue.

 Summary